alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-containers.md

 # Stop suffering with tests, use TestContainers and Spring

-A developer deals with a lot of activities, one of which is deploying a production application.
+A developer deals with a lot of activities by day.
+One of which is deploying a production application.
 They need to ensure the quality to deploy in production.
 They create a pipeline to run a set of automated tests to hold the quality.
-This article helps Java developers to create automated tests.
+This article helps Java developers create automated tests.
 So you will learn how to create integration tests using Spring.
 If you want to use Quarkus, see this [article for Quarkus].
 First, we will show how to create the base classes for our tests.
 Next, we will show how to run an application using platforms managed by a library.
 Finally, we will create an integration test example.

 ## Using a web platform Spring